 While it may seem like an innocent thing to do, it can actually be extremely problematic.
 The simple act of touching a recent piercing can cause an infection.

-Think about how dirty our hands are throughout the day.
-We’re constantly touching surfaces – doors, desks, keyboards.
+Think about how dirty our hands are during the day.
+We’re regularly touching surfaces – doors, desks, keyboards.
 Those surfaces often contain a lot of bacteria from people who touched them before us.